emberjs/rfcs/text/0778-instrumentation-using-debug-render-tree.md

 ## Summary

-> Currently, instrumation for Ember component has payload with view data, which includes BOUNDS.
+Currently, instrumentation for Ember component has payload with view data, which includes BOUNDS.
 This enables the render highlight feature for Ember-Inspector.
 We can also use it for tracking component rendering.
-Unfortunately, this is not supported by Glimmer component, the payload for Glimmer component only contains component name.
+Unfortunately, this is not supported by Glimmer component; the payload for Glimmer component only contains component name.
 However, debug-render-tree is fully supported by Glimmer component, they contains view data including BOUNDS.
 We can integrate instrumentation with debug-render-tree then we can send view data to Ember-Inspector.

 ## Motivation